-Houseparty is becoming one of the most popular video chat apps of the times, no doubt thanks, in part, to the societal effects of the global pandemic we're currently experiencing.
+Houseparty has become one of the most popular video chat apps of the times, no doubt thanks, in part, to the societal effects of the global pandemic.

-Being cut-off from friends and family, unable to meet up and spend time with them in person has driven the need for other means of connection and all-manner of video apps and services have gained sudden attention and popularity to meet demand.
+Being cut-off from friends and family, unable to meet up and spend time with them in-person has driven the need for other means of connection and all-manner of video apps and services have gained sudden attention and popularity to meet this demand.

 As such, being confined does not mean we can't still be social and Houseparty has risen from obscurity to quickly become one of the social video apps of choice right now.

-On the other hand, if you're still not convinced by this newcomer there are a host more applications designed to make group video calls with your loved ones a doddle.
+If you're still not convinced by this newcomer, however, there are a host more applications designed to make group video calls with your loved ones a doddle.

 Is Houseparty worth it?